CPCC celebrates opening of its Ballantyne Center

-Central Piedmont Community College (CPCC) will present Alain S. Miatudila Sr., faculty/research operations manager for the Department of Engineering Technology and Construction Management at UNC-Charlotte, with the 2013 Richard H. Hagemeyer Educational Advancement Award at its traditional spring commencement ceremony on May 16 at Bojangles’ Coliseum.
-The award recognizes a former CPCC student who has significantly benefited from experiences at CPCC and whose efforts have helped the community.
+Central Piedmont Community College (CPCC) will present Joe Vagnone, owner of J. Vagnone Enterprise LLC, and the Charlotte area managing director for ENLIGN Business Brokers, with the 2015 Richard H. Hagemeyer Educational Advancement Award at its spring commencement ceremony, on May 14, at Bojangles’ Coliseum.
+The award recognizes a former CPCC student who has benefited significantly from experiences at CPCC and whose efforts have helped the community.